MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/MasterDetailsView.md

 ![MasterDetailsView animation](../resources/images/Controls/MasterDetailsView.gif)

 ## BackButtonBehavior
-The MasterDetailsView control uses the first Frame in the parent tree to handle moving from the Details view to the Maste view in compact mode.
-If the host Frame is attempting back navigation while the Details view state is active, the MasterDetailsView will transition to the the Master view and cancel the back navigation.
+When in compact mode, the MasterDetailsView will either show the Master or the Details view, not both.
+If an item is selected, the control will *navigate* forward to the Details view.
+If the CurrentItem is set to `null`, the control will navigate *back* to the Master view.

-The MasterDetailsView can handle back button visibility of the SystemNavigationManager back button, a parent NavigationView back button, or an inline back button.
+To help with back navigation, The MasterDetailsView can handle back button visibility of the SystemNavigationManager back button, a parent NavigationView back button, or an inline back button.
 Use the `BackButtonehavior` property to control the behaviour:
-- `Automatic` to let the control decide which back button to make visible/enabled.
+- `Automatic` will let the control decide which back button to make visible/enabled.
     - If the system back button is visible the control won't use any other buttons
     - Else, if the control parent tree contains a Frame hosted in a NavigationView, the NavigationView back button will be used
-    - Otherwise, the inline button will be used
+    - Otherwise, an inline button will be used
-- `System` to use the system back button controlled by the SystemNavigationManager.
+- `System` will use the system back button controlled by the SystemNavigationManager.
+The control will make the button visible (if not already visible) when in the Details view and restore the visibility when transitioning to the Master view.
 This is the default value.
-- `Inline` to use a back button built into the control
+- `Inline` will use a back button built into the control
-- `Manual` to not enable any back buttons (if using a custom button)
+- `Manual` will not enable any back buttons (if using a custom button).

+If there is a Frame in the parent visual tree, the MasterDetailsView control will use the Frame navigation events to transition from the Details view to the Master view.
+If the host Frame is attempting back navigation while the Details view state is active, the MasterDetailsView will transition to the the Master view and cancel the back navigation.

 ## Properties